Two juveniles arrested as third on run in triple teen killings in Florida

 He added that the young suspects are known to commit other crimes, such as burglaries and robberies in the same area, which is how they got ahold of the firearm used in the killings.

-The sheriff said the victims are also believed to have been involved in gang-related activity.
+The sheriff said the victims are also believed to have been involved in gang-related activity as well as burglaries and robberies, according to ABC News.

 “Basically, in simple terms, there is no honour among thieves,” Sheriff Woods said during the press briefing.
 “And at some point, these three individuals turned on our three victims and murdered them.”

-“Not only are the victims juveniles, but the murderers are juveniles as well,” he said.
+“Not only are the victims juveniles, but the murderers are juveniles as well,” he said, according to CNN.

+The teens were found either dead or dying next to a road close to Ocklawaha, about 60 miles northwest of Orlando.

+One of the teenagers has been named.
+Layla Silvernail, 16, was alive when she was found on 30 March but was set to be taken off life support, the page for a GoFundMe fundraiser organised by her softball league states.